ColabAkshat/GITHUB/README.md

 ### Hi there, I'm Akshat Agarwal 👋

-I am a Web and Python Developer continously exploring new technologies.
+I am a Web developer and Python Developer continously exploring new technologies.
 Currently I am pursuing B.Tech in Information Technology from Indian Institute Of Engineering Science And Technology, Shibpur.
+I am highly intersted in programming and have deep passion in it.
+I have a strong grasp on data structures and algorithms as well.

 - 🌱 I’m currently learning **React**
 - 👯 I’m looking to collaborate on exciting projects